 No one likes to be put on hold or wait in a queue for a long time.
 When this happens, a customer is more likely to abandon the call before they speak with a contact center agent.
 Not only does this result in a lost opportunity, but it also leads to customer dissatisfaction and potentially lost revenue.

 Abandon rate refers to the percentage of calls made into the customer support center where the customer hangs up before they ever talk to an agent.
 It is represented as a percentage and calculated by taking the number of calls abandoned divided by the total number of calls.
 Some companies exclude calls that are abandoned in under five seconds as these calls typically represent wrong numbers.
 One way to reduce the abandon rate is to institute a ring-back program giving customers the option to request a call back as an alternative to holding in a queue.

 Ultimately, the aim of all call center service support teams is a satisfied customer.
 A customer that is satisfied might tell a friend or two, whereas a dissatisfied customer will blast it to the world on social media.

-Learn how a global customer support operation leveraged gamification technology to reduce costs and increase service levels, while engaging employees to help improve productivity.
+Learn how a global customer support operation leveraged Noble Gamification as a service technology to reduce costs and increase service levels, while engaging employees to help improve productivity.

 Service level is a calculation of the support team’s capacity to meet the standards set forth in your Service Level Agreement to your customer.
 The service level outlined in your agreement may state that all customers with support requests will be contacted back within 24 hours.
 Or you might guarantee that you will replace a product if the same issue occurs more than twice.
 Once you publish these commitments to your customer, it is essential that you deliver on them.